Bradfield Scheme: Proposed benefits

 The water was expected to provide irrigation for more than 3000 mi2 of agricultural land in Queensland.
 The scheme had the ability to generate 370 MW of power and the potential to double that amount.

 It is claimed that extra water and vegetation in the interior may then produce changes to the climate of Australia, however various studies have concluded that this is unlikely.
 This may increase the rainfall in areas of southern Queensland and northern New South Wales.
 Extra rainfall may drought-proof Eastern Queensland, and thereby improve river inflows to the Murray-Darling River system.
 It is claimed that a full Lake Eyre would moderate the air temperature in the region by the absorption of sunlight by the water instead of heat radiation from dry land into the air.
-No evidence to support the theory that an inland sea would increase rainfall has ever been produced, nor have any of the other claims been supported.

 Objections

-Bradfield's scheme and others have been criticised because they are not practical.
-This scheme has been criticised because of the high capital and ongoing running costs which would make the project uneconomical.
+Bradfield's scheme and others have been criticised because of the claim that they are not practical.
+This scheme has been criticised because of the high capital and ongoing running costs which opponent believe would make the project uneconomical.
 Former Minister for Agriculture and Drought David Littleproud opposed the scheme saying it was outdated and discredited.

 Elevation measurements were taken with a barometer, leading to inaccuracies in land heights and mistakes in the proposal.
 In most cases no flow record of the rivers were available to Bradfield.
 He used an empirical formula which assumed 33% of the water flow would be lost to evaporation and seepage.
 The estimated water available for the scheme was 114 m3/s.

-The extreme evaporation rate in the interior is another negative determinant.
-No clear evidence has been provided that the amount of water supplied would exceed the evaporation rate.
-The reduction in river discharge to the Great Barrier Reef Lagoon may diminish coastal fisheries by reducing the supply of terrestrial organic matter to the coastal and estuarine environment.

 In 1947, W.H.R.
 Nimmo conducted a critical review of the scheme.
 He proved that Bradfield's estimates of the amount of water available from the easterly flowing rivers were about two and half times greater than it actually was.
 The error was attributed to the methodology used to calculate flow estimates which was based on German rivers where the average temperature was much less than in northern Australia.

-A 2022 CSIRO investigation found the scheme to be completely unviable due to a lack of reliable water.
+A 2022 CSIRO investigation found the scheme to be unviable due to a lack of reliable water.